Thinking About a Facial? Everything You Need to Know Before Booking

 How Often Should I Get A Facial?

 There are benefits to getting a facial once a month.
 Your average skin cell turnover takes about 3-4 weeks, so having a monthly facial should keep you looking radiant.
 Dead skin cells will be removed at the right interval without over-exfoliating.
-Routine facials can also help you keep your pores clear because of the professional extractions.
+Routine facials can also help you unclog pores because of the professional extractions.
 Working with your face care provider, you can have a tailored treatment plan.

 How Long Does A Facial Take?